hsquared2/simple-blog-pet/README.md

 To configure Database under your own needs, go to init.php file and adjust constants that start with 'DB_'.

 **Host and Base URL:**
-To configure host and base url, go to init.php file and adjust constants necessary constants.
+To configure host and base url, go to init.php file and adjust constants HOST and BASE_URL.